jdlph/Path4GMNS/README.md

 ### Perform Multimodal Accessibility Evaluation

-The current implemenation under v0.7.0a1 supprts accessibility evaluation for the following three modes.
-More modes will be added in the future to accommodate the full set of allowed uses for links as specified by GMNS.
+The current implemenation supprts accessibility evaluation for any modes defined in settings.yml.
 Note that you can restrict the allowed uses (modes) on each link by adding a field of "allowed_uses" to link.csv following the example [here](https://github.com/zephyr-data-specs/GMNS/blob/master/Small_Network_Examples/Cambridge_v090/link.csv).
 Othewise, links are open to all modes.

-      1. passenger (i.e., auto)
-      2. bike
-      3. walk

 In order to perform multimodal accessibility evaluation, the corresponding modes (i.e., agent types) must be presented in [settings.yml](https://github.com/jdlph/Path4GMNS/blob/master/tests/settings.yml).
 It will be parsed by [pyyaml](https://pypi.org/project/PyYAML/) (5.1 or higher) to the Python engine at run-time. **Note that demand.csv is not necessary for accessibility evaluation**.